-If the insurer offers several different policy levels you will usually be able to see which adventure sports are included at which level.
+If the insurance provider offers several different policy levels you will usually be able to see which adventure sports are included at which level.

 The policy will also have sections listing the activities insured if you pay for add-ons.
 For example, a winter sports travel insurance add-on might include skiing, snowboarding and so on.
 Other activity packs would include other sports – perhaps surfing and paintballing at the lower levels and bobsleigh and sledging at the higher ones.
 Insurers lists are usually very specific and cover all kinds of activities from abseiling, banana boating and camel riding to zorbing and zip lining.